Browse by Medical Category

 Accepting New Patients

 Dr. Phitayakorn is a general and endocrine surgeon at the Massachusetts General Hospital and is an Assistant Professor of Surgery at Harvard Medical School.
-He has been recognized with several awards for his compassionate patient care skills.
+He has been recognized with several national awards for his compassionate patient care skills.

 General & Gastrointestinal Surgery